nikitavoloboev/data/macOS/apps/karabiner/Karabiner.md

 It documents both simultaneous key presses that is if I press _j and k together_ and my custom modifier keys (_sticky keys_).

 ## Mind Map key
-Mind Maps are pretty awesome because I can literally map my modifier mappings and bindings as a QWERTY map :
+Mind Maps are pretty awesome because I can literally map my modifier mappings and bindings as a QWERTY map:
 ![](https://i.imgur.com/4yk23Be.png)
 I hope you get the idea for how powerful both Karabiner and this way of visualising bindings is.
 And you will make and share your own private.xml config file or .json file if you are using [Karabiner Elements](https://github.com/tekezo/Karabiner-Elements).